Streamlined processes at PESA

 Mobile solutions are the future of business — a fact that is already well-known to managers all over the world, including Western Europe and Asia.
 Why are they still used by so few firms in Poland?
 Are they afraid of the high costs of deployment?
 Or maybe that it will be time-consuming and unprofitable?
 Nothing could be further from the truth.

-Speaking about how it is possible to streamline processes and save money is Marcin Gudynowski, who is responsible for warehouse management and cooperative purchases at PESA SA.
+Is it possible to streamline processes and save money at the same time?
+We asked Marcin Gudynowski, who is responsible for warehouse management and cooperative purchases at PESA SA.

 What problem was your firm facing when it decided to expand its ERP system?